microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/overview.rst

  #.
 Become a member of the Office 365 - Cloud Storage Partner Program.
 You can learn more about the program, as well as how to apply, at `Office 365 Cloud Storage Partner Program. <http://dev.office.com/programs/officecloudstorage>`_
  #.
 Provide the required on-boarding information as described in the section titled :ref:`Onboarding information <onboarding>`.
  #.
 Obtain your ProviderId and app store URLs from Microsoft.
 The app store URLs are the URLs you should use to launch Office on a platform's app store.
  #.
 Add your domain to the WOPI domain :ref:`allow list <allow list>`.
-This is required even if you do not integrate with Office Online so you can verify your WOPI integration with the :ref:`validator app <Validator app>`.
+This is required even if you do not integrate with |wac| so you can verify your WOPI integration with the :ref:`validator app <Validator app>`.
  #.
 Implement the WOPI protocol.
 The set of WOPI operations that must be supported is described in the section titled :ref:`WOPI implementation requirements for |Office iOS| integration <requirements>`.
  #.
 Implement required changes to your app.
 Contact your |Office iOS| integration contacts to receive directions to run |Office iOS| in test mode, to enable testing.
  #.
 Run the :ref:`validator app <Validator app>` and fix any issues until the validator reports a 100% pass rate.